bgamari/ghc-wiki-import/commentary/user-manual.md

-The user manual is held in [docs/user\_guide](/trac/ghc/browser/ghc/docs/user_guide), and is written in DocBook format (.xml files).
-This allows us to typeset it as HTML pages, or as Latex.
+The user manual is held in [docs/user\_guide](/trac/ghc/browser/ghc/docs/user_guide), and is written in ReStructuredText format (`.rst` files).
+This allows us to typeset it as HTML pages, or as LaTeX.